LauraMariaVoicu/TestCases/README.md

 Test search functionality for emag.ro

 **Description:**
-Verify if when user enters letters in the search box, then suggested product list should be displayed.
+Verity that when users enters letters in the search box, then suggested product list should be displayed.

 **Steps to reproduce:**
 1. Go to the search box